Promoting Positive Mental Health at Hurdsfield to become a BRILLIANTLY HAPPY school!

-Through our enquiry-based curriculum it is our intent to foster ambition, embed core moral values and create a positive can-do attitude.
-This is supported by a whole-school approach to mental and emotional wellbeing delivered through regular assemblies, social media platforms, newsletters, classed based learning and direct teaching in the form of circle times, as well as Forest School and cultural capital experiences.
+Through our enquiry-based curriculum it is our intent to foster ambition, embed core moral values and create a positive can-do attitude alongside providing the cultural capital (knowledge) our learners need to succeed.
+This is supported by a whole-school approach to mental and emotional wellbeing delivered through regular assemblies, social media platforms, newsletters, classed based learning and direct teaching in the form of circle times, as well as Forest School and cultural experiences.
 This gives our pupils the opportunity to build and develop their self-esteem, forge positive relationships with their peers and teaching staff and encourages a strong sense of belonging to our “Brilliantly Happy School”.

 We take a proactive approach to mental health and well-being across our school.
 Our approaches are summarised below:

 - The teaching and promotion of mental health and wellbeing are embedded in our bespoke curriculum design.
 These are part of our values drivers which form the basis for our enquiry questions.

 - We are proud to adapt 'No Outsiders' as a way of teaching our children about the Equality Act of 2010 but also as a way of teaching our children that everyone is different, and that's OK and everyone is welcome in our school.